react-navigation/react-navigation/README.md

 ## Interop with other libraries

 This library should work out of the box with all existing react-native libraries.
-If you expirience problems with interoperability please [report an issue](https://github.com/kmagiera/react-native-screens/issues).
+If you experience problems with interoperability please [report an issue](https://github.com/kmagiera/react-native-screens/issues).

 ## Guide for navigation library authors